Daniel-AnTra/Final-Project-Assessment-for-Scalefocus-Academy/README.md

               echo Password: $(kubectl get secret --namespace wp final-project-wp-scalefocus-wordpress -o jsonpath="{.data.wordpress-password}" | base64 -d)
             [Pipeline] bat

-            C:\ProgramData\Jenkins\.jenkins\workspace\final-project-wp-scalefocus@2>kubectl port-forward --namespace wp svc/final-project-wp-scalefocus-wordpress 80:80
+            C:\ProgramData\Jenkins\.jenkins\workspace\final-project-wp-scalefocus>kubectl port-forward --namespace wp svc/final-project-wp-scalefocus-wordpress 80:80

             Forwarding from 127.0.0.1:80 -> 8080
             Handling connection for 80
             Handling connection for 80
             Handling connection for 80
             Handling connection for 80
             Handling connection for 80
             Handling connection for 80
             Handling connection for 80

 6. When i click and load the home page of the WordPress the homepage is shown :
 ![image](https://github.com/Daniel-AnTra/Final-Project-Assessment-for-Scalefocus-Academy/assets/121831389/c6f1e9d7-4feb-4f4e-8398-fc3a8438a841)
    Also for the admin panel :